articleIcon-icon

 A PEO can streamline your organization’s compliance with the following legislation, and more:

 In Illinois, the standard minimum wage is set at $15.00 USD per hour in 2025 for employees aged 18 and older.
-In the case of employees who receive tips, employers are allowed to pay 60% of the minimum wage.
-This equates to $9 per hour in 2025.
-The minimum hourly wage for under 18s working less than 650 hours per calendar year is $13 per hour in 2025.
+For tipped employees, employers are allowed to pay 60% of the minimum wage, which equates to $9 per hour in 2025.
+The minimum hourly wage for under-18s working less than 650 hours per calendar year is $13 per hour in 2025.

 Overtime compensation for non-exempt employees is mandatory in Illinois after 40 hours of work per week.
 It must be calculated at one and a half times the normal rate of pay.
 Salaried workers aren't automatically exempt from overtime pay, as their primary duties must also meet certain criteria.